Tomer-K1099/Ames-House-Price-Prediction/README.md

 jupyter-notebook, pandas, numpy, scikit-learn, matplotlib.pyplot, seaborn and pyplot.
 Alternatively, you can import the notebook into Google Colab and make sure you have the above packages installed on your machine.

-Change the training data and test data paths in the code to "<PROJECT PATH ON YOUR COMPUTER>/House Price Prediction/data".
+Change the training data and test data paths in the code to "<PROJECT-PATH-ON-YOUR-COMPUTER>/House Price Prediction/data".

 Open Exc4_Tomer&Erez.ipynb notebook and run all cells.
 Some cells might take a few moments to load, as data training occurs.